herbat/course-project-2018/README.md

 ![visualization_3](https://raw.githubusercontent.com/herbat/course-project-2018/master/vis101.png)

 It is clear that the network recognises the other paddle and the ball, although the weights are still noisy.
 I will train this model further tonight, and will publish results tomorrow.
+Update: the weights of the first layer didn't change much, so it's probable that the output layers weights improved to gain a better understanding of what's happening.